 Use a VPN

-Small businesses can benefit greatly from using VPNs to protect their internet traffic from attackers and snoops, which in turn protect your intellectual property, employee information, and customer and client data.
+Small businesses can benefit greatly from using VPNs to protect their internet traffic from attackers and snoops (for example, using a VPN router), which in turn protects your intellectual property, employee information, and customer and client data.

 Further, in regions where online censorship is prevalent, workers are able to access content beyond their country’s borders, potentially providing a business advantage.